fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - The growth meter on the Suzerain city banner now properly aligns with town and city UI banners.
     - Realigned the red 'X' button in the Mementos menu to be more visible.
     - The button tips no longer fail to display side by side when the tutorial pops up in the Education to Enlightenment window.
-    - The icon for Conquered City is now attached to the city name and doesn’t float in empty space.
+    - The icon for Conquered City is now attached to the city name and doesn't float in empty space.
     - Addressed a reported issue causing missing Yield numbers in the city resources UI.

 - **Civilopedia**
     - Added Starvation entry to the Civilopedia.
     - Added Unrest mechanic entry to Civilopedia.
-    - To and From sections for upgrading a Unique Unit now display the Unit’s Tier Level.
+    - To and From sections for upgrading a Unique Unit now display the Unit's Tier Level.
-    - Added Shì Dàfū "Laozi" and "Ban Zhao" Units’ missing descriptions of Unique Ability in Civilopedia in the Antiquity Age.
+    - Added Shì Dàfū "Laozi" and "Ban Zhao" Units' missing descriptions of Unique Ability in Civilopedia in the Antiquity Age.
     - The Civilopedia now includes the proper Civic Tree unlock for Reliquary.

 - **Controller-Specific**